-The Department of Oncology currently has more than 50 staff with primary appointments and a similar number from other departments holding secondary appointments to its six Divisions.
+The Department of Oncology currently has more than 65 staff with primary appointments and approximately 35 staff from other departments holding secondary appointments to its six Divisions.
 The Department is largely located at the Cross Cancer Institute, a comprehensive cancer centre affiliated with the University of Alberta.
 Staff are involved in medical education at both the undergraduate and postgraduate levels and they lead major research initiatives ranging from clinical studies to basic research into the diagnosis, treatment, and molecular causation of cancer.
 Address all inquiries to the Graduate Coordinator, Department of Oncology.

-The Department's normal requirements for admission of graduate students are those of the Faculty of Graduate Studies and Research but stipulating a minimum GPA of 7.0 or equivalent during each of the previous two years of university and a TOEFL score of at least 600, where applicable (see §173.2.3).
+The Department's normal requirements for admission of graduate students are those of the Faculty of Graduate Studies and Research but stipulating a minimum GPA of 3.3 or equivalent during each of the previous two years of university and a computer-based TOEFL score of at least 250, where applicable (see §173.2.3).